tgolsson/pants-backends/README.md

 # MDBook backend for Pants

 > **Warning**
-> :construction: Very WIP plugin :construction:
+> 🚧 Very WIP plugin 🚧

 This provides a tool for building mdbook targets with pants.
 There is currently a single very simple rule: